Life in the Fast Lane: Online Privacy, Net Neutrality, and Small Businesses

 Life in the Fast Lanes

 There doesn’t seem to be much doubt: change is headed our way.
 The days of the open Internet are numbered.
 Those fast lanes will be available for those who can pay for it; everyone else can expect to be shunted into the slow lane.
-The speed of the links we click and the sites we visit will be determined by the ISPs.
-They’ll be free to broker deals with content providers willing and able to pay to stream on the fast lanes.
+The ISPs will determine the speed of the links we click and the sites we visit.
+They’ll be free to broker deals with content providers who are willing and able to pay to stream on the fast lanes.

-“The Internet has become the amazing tool that it is because it is largely left untouched by regulation,” said U.S. Rep. Kevin McCarthy, a California Republican.
+“The Internet has become an amazing tool because it is largely left untouched by regulation,” said U.S. Rep. Kevin McCarthy, a California Republican.
 “That shouldn’t stop now.”

-As a result, critics say, small businesses are going to suffer.
+Critics say small businesses will suffer as a result.
 They don’t have the deep pockets of a major player, such as Google or Netflix.
-Unable to pay to access Internet fast lanes, managing and cultivate their brands and online reputations will suffer.
+If they cannot pay to access Internet fast lanes, managing and cultivating their brands and online reputations will suffer.

 Not Giving Up